Shopify/mybench/docs/detailed-design-doc.rst

 tools to speed up the interpretation of the benchmark results.

-While a number of database benchmark tools such as sysbench [SYSBENCH01]_, benchbase [BENCHBASE01]_, and linkbench [LINKBENCH01]_, none of these tools fulfill all the requirements outlined above.
+While a number of database benchmark tools such as sysbench [SYSBENCH01]_, benchbase [BENCHBASE01]_, and linkbench [LINKBENCH01]_ are available, none of these tools fulfill all the requirements outlined above.
 The work presented here is our attempt to solve all of these problems in a single software package we named "mybench".

 .. [#fpreprocessing] The authors borrow the terminology of "pre-processing", "processing", and "post-processing" from solid and fluid dynamic simulations.
-In those fields, pre-processing is the stage where engineers create the model that represents the physical system being simulated, processing is the stage when the calculations are made, and post-processing is the stage where analysis are performed on the resulting data.
+In those fields, pre-processing is the stage where engineers create the model that represents the physical system being simulated, processing is the stage when the calculations are made, and post-processing is the stage where analysis is performed on the resulting data.
 In that industry, software packages typically include software for pre-processing and post-processing to help engineers obtain results faster.